Financial support and guidance for individuals

 In addition to council tax, Discretionary Housing Payments (DHPs) are payments that can be awarded on top of housing benefit and Universal Credit, and provide support with rent deposits and/or rent in advance and shortfalls in rent and/or rent arrears.

 Universal Credit has replaced a variety of benefits previously offered and is a payment to help with your living costs.
 You may be able to get it if you are on a low income or out of work.
 The application for Universal Credit is done through the government website and can be accessed through the DWP website.

 Housing benefits can help you pay your rent if you are unemployed, on a low income or claiming benefits.
-More information can be found on the government's housing benefit webpages.

 Assistance with rents

 Local Housing Allowance (LHA) rates that are used to decide Universal Credit and housing benefit for private renters increased on Wednesday 1 April.
 In most of the country, the rates will be set at the 30th percentile of market rents.
 LHA rates are set by geographical areas known as Broad Market Rental Areas (BMRA).
 Most of Hillingdon is covered by the Outer West London BMRA.

 The local housing allowance rate is set according to the number of bedrooms your household needs.